pmunts/muntsos/README.txt

 All Raspberry Pi 3 models use the same ARMv8 kernel, with different device trees.

+USB Gadgets

+MuntsOS also provides a second, different Raspberry Pi 3 ARMv8 kernel with dedicated USB Gadget support enabled.
+This kernel runs on 3 A+, CM3 and Zero 2 W boards.
+It supports USB Network, Raw HID, and Serial Port gadgets, selected by bits in the OPTIONS word passed on the kernel command line.
+All of the USB Gadget Thin Servers have USB Network Gadget selected by default.

+You can supply power to and communicate with a compatible Raspberry Pi 3 (A+, CM3, or Zero 2W) running the USB Gadget kernel through the USB port.
+The absolute minimum possible usable Raspberry Pi kit consists of a Raspberry Pi Zero 2 W, a micro-USB cable, and a micro-SD card with one of the MuntsOS Raspberry Pi 3 USB Gadget Thin Servers installed.

 Raspberry Pi 4

 The Raspberry Pi 4 Model B has a 1500 MHz BCM2711 ARMv8 Cortex-A72